-Once you've landed, you won't wait long to get your Las Vegas vacation started: The wide range of transportation options from McCarran International Airport in Las Vegas: rental cars, taxicabs, ride-shares, limos, and buses.
+Once you've landed, you won't wait long to get your Las Vegas vacation started: The wide range of transportation options from McCarran International Airport includes rental cars, taxicabs, ride-shares, limos, and buses.
 Some hotels even offer a free shuttle to guests.
-To decide which is best for you, first consider how much traveling you'll want to do once you get to Vegas.
-If you're staying on the Strip or downtown, then renting a car may be more of a hindrance than a convenience, and if you're looking to Casino hop, the Las Vegas monorail goes up and down the Strip even though it doesn't go all the way out to the airport.
+To decide which is best for you, consider how much traveling you'll want to do once you get to Vegas.
+If you're staying on the Strip or downtown, renting a car may be more of a hindrance than a convenience, and if you're looking to Casino hop, the Las Vegas monorail goes up and down the Strip even though it doesn't go all the way out to the airport.

 No matter what mode of transportation you choose, you'll need to know how to get to and from McCarran International Airport.
 Traffic around Las Vegas can be stressful.
 Because it's a 24-hour town with shifts ending throughout the day and night, you never know when you're going to hit a jam.
-Generally speaking, the freeways and major streets are busier from 7 to 9 a.m. and from 3 to 6 p.m. so allow extra time to reach your destination during those hours.
+Generally speaking, the freeways and major streets are busiest from 7 a.m. to 9 a.m. and from 3 p.m to 6 p.m., so allow extra time to reach your destination during those hours.

-Taxis are among the fastest way to get to your hotel (in 30 minutes or less).
-There's no shortage of cabs in Las Vegas, as you'll see when you exit baggage claim at Doors 1 to 5.
-Though there's sometimes a line for cabs, it moves quickly and will be less of a wait than the other available modes of transportation.
+Taxis are among the fastest way to get to your hotel.
+Las Vegas has no shortage of cabs, as you'll see when you exit baggage claim, and even if there's a line for taxis, it usually moves quickly.

-In Las Vegas, cabs can only pick you up at the airport or from your hotel.
-You cannot hail one on the street so if you're out partying or shopping, go to the nearest hotel to get a cab.
+In Las Vegas, cabs can only pick you up at the airport or from a hotel.
+You cannot hail one on the street, so if you're out partying or shopping, go to the nearest hotel or casino to get a cab.

 Lyft and Uber are authorized to provide ride-sharing services at the airport.
-Arrange for a ride using the app on your smartphone or mobile device.
+Arrange for a ride using the app on your smartphone.
 Ride-shares can drop off passengers at the airport’s departures curbs at both Terminal 1 and Terminal 3.
-Designated Ride-share passenger pick up locations are located in the parking garages outside the terminals—level 2M in Terminal 1 and the valet level in Terminal 3.
+However, designated ride-share passenger pick up locations are located in the parking garages outside the terminals—level 2M in Terminal 1 and the valet level in Terminal 3.

 RTC Public Buses